Ciantic/wasmyon/README.md

 - [ ] Auto scalable worker pool, so that it terminates workers when they are not being utilized for a while...
+- [ ] Number of used threads (max and initial) should be configurable on the fly
 - [ ] TypeScript requires work.
 Because `js_sys::Promise` isn't giving a way to
       type the output type.
 For now it's just `Promise<any>`.
 To fix this, it probably requires a patch to `wasm_bindgen`.